 Applicants typically have had at least one year of relevant work experience in the field of education, usually under contract in a state-accredited school, though this is not required for all strands.
-Students pursuing Principal certification as part of the Principal/Program Administrator MED Strand must possess a current residency teacher certificate (or higher) or educational staff associate (ESA) certificate in Washington State in order to meet state requirements for a residency principal certification, according to the WAC.
+Students pursuing Principal certification as part of the Principal/Program Administrator MED Strand must possess a current residency teacher certificate in Washington State in order to meet state requirements for a residency principal certification, according to the WAC.

-Applications are accepted on a rolling basis.
-However, in order to receive priority consideration for admission and scholarships, applications should be submitted by the priority deadline of the desired semester or session.
+In order to receive priority consideration for admission and scholarships, applications should be submitted by the priority deadline.